General

 In the evening Indian dinner at the hotel.

-Meals: Breakfast, Dinner | Overnight: – Yala
+Meals: Breakfast, Dinner Overnight – Yala

-Day 10: Rumasela – Seenigama Temple – Ahungalla
+Day 11: Rumasela – Seenigama Temple Ahungalla

-Today after breakfast we continue our tour and visit Rumasela hills in Galle (Approximately 3 ½ Hrs Drive) and Seenigama Temple in Hikkaduwa.
+Then visit Rumasela hills in Galle (Approximately 3 ½ Hrs Drive) and Seenigama Temple in Hikkaduwa.

 Rumasela, at various times during the war, both Lords Rama and Lakshmana were hit by powerful arrows, and had fallen unconscious.
 At these times, Lord Hanuman had been instructed to fetch the life saving herbs from the jungles of Himalaya to bring them back to life.
 Mighty Hanuman had gone to the Himalayan hills and lifted the whole hill and brought it back, as he was unable to identify the life saving herbs by himself.
 Parts of the hill is said to have fallen in five places in Sri Lanka, namely, Rumasala in Galle, Dolukanda near Heripitiya, Ritigala near Habarana, Thalladi in Mannar and Kachchativu in the north.